OpenBookStore/openbookstore/README.md

 - `delete <i>`

-## Seeing the stock, pagination
+## Seeing your stock

-To see your stock:
+To search the books you have in stock, use the "Stock" menu in the web app, or use the search input in the top navigation bar.

+In the **terminal interface**, use `stock`:

 - `stock [keyword]`, with an optional keyword you can **filter by titles**.